 Double encryption backfires

 Could double encryption attacks backfire?
 Double encryption could render targets unwilling to pay extortion fees.
-Paying two $500,000 ransomware fees is more expensive than simply paying one.
+Paying two $500,000 ransomware fees results in considerably higher expenses than simply paying a single fee.
 As a result, hackers may choose to reconsider the double encryption scheme.